Erdoğan vows consistent US-Türkiye relations regardless of election outcome

 President Recep Tayyip Erdoğan emphasized that Türkiye's high-level dialogue with the United States will remain consistent, irrespective of the outcome of the upcoming U.S. presidential election.

-During a roundtable meeting with U.S. think tank representatives in New York, Erdoğan stated, "Regardless of who becomes president as a result of the elections, our view of America and our high-level dialogue in our relations will not change."
+"Regardless of who becomes president as a result of the elections, our view of America and our high-level dialogue in our relations will not change," Erdoğan said at New York's Turkish House, a skyscraper located across from the U.N. building, on Sept.
+23.

-"While we develop our cooperation with the Western world, we do not neglect the East," Erdoğan added, acknowledging Ankara's efforts to strengthen dialogue with organizations such as the Shanghai Cooperation Organization, BRICS, and ASEAN.
+“While developing our cooperation with the Western world, we do not neglect the East,” Erdoğan said.

 US,